alexwelch/responsive-user-avatar-demo/post.md

 We created an action, called avatar, on our users controller (you could do a seperate avatar controller too).
-The avatar action first looks up the user (You don't get to see how 'till later), then it grabs the size from the url and redirects to the users avatar for that size.
+The avatar action first looks up the user (You don't get to see how 'till later), then it grabs the size from the url and redirects to the user's avatar for that size.
 All we have to do is call our proxy image/action in the stylesheet, see below:

 #### users.css ####